kech19/SQL-/README.md

 This portfolio showcases my SQL skills using diverse sets of datasets.

+#### PRODUCT MANUFACTURING ANALYSIS

+I used SQL to query to create a database, tables and upload data to analyze company data pertaining to product manufacturing and logistics.

+I calculated:
+* number of product offerings per product type
+*	total sold, revenue and availability
+*	order quantities by product type and gender
+*	defect rates by product type
+*	shipping costs by shipping carriers
+*	products with highest shipping costs and defect rates by carriers and transportation mode
+*	ranking the products based on price with product type

+Skincare products had 2x defect than cosmetics Nonbinary skincare was most ordered and haircare female was the least ordered out of people with known genders

+I made extensive use of the following functions:
+*	JOINS
+*	WINDOW FUNCTIONS
+* AGGREGATE FUNCTIONS
+* CTE
+The data was obtained from Kaggle.

 #### COMPANY LAYOFFS PROJECTS

 I used SQL to query to create a database, tables and upload data to analyze company layoffs.